London Nationals

 The London Nationals are a Canadian junior ice hockey team based in London, Ontario, Canada.
-They play in the Western division of the Greater Ontario Junior Hockey League.
+They play in the Western division of the Greater Ontario Hockey League (GOHL).
+Brandon Prust is the team's head coach, with Rumun Ndur as an assistant coach.

-Paul Duarte is the current owner of the London Nationals.
-The general manager and head coach is Pat Powers.
 The Nationals play their home games at the Western Fair Sports Centre.
-The arena's seating capacity is 1,800, and features an international-sized ice surface measuring 100' X 200'.
+Established in 1950, the franchise has also used the names Lou Ball Juniors, Diamonds, Athletics, Bees, and Squires.
+The Nationals won the Sutherland Cup in the 2012–13 season as the league's playoffs champions.

 History

 Early days — 1950

 The team's life began in 1950, playing in The Big '10' Western Division out of the Ontario Arena at the Western Fair grounds.
 They won the Western Division title in 1952 as the London Lou Ball Juniors, after sponsor Lou Ball's clothing store.
 In 1956 the 'Big 10' was divided, and London became a member of the Western Ontario Junior "B" Hockey League.

 Consistent representation of the city of London at the Jr. B level began in 1950 with the London Lou Ball Juniors, playing in The 'Big 10' Western Division out of the Ontario Arena at the Western Fairgrounds.
 The team was named after Lou Ball Clothes, which were stores owned by coach Lou Ball, and they won the championship the following season.
 The team was known as the London Collinson Flyers during the 1955–56 season before reverting to Lou Ball Juniors for 2 more seasons.
 The name changed to London Diamonds in 1958, then to Athletics in 1960.
 In 1961 the team was renamed again.
 They were called the Nationals, after sponsor Canadian National Recreation Association, an organization of Canadian National Railways employees.